robin-mueller/auto-apms/readme.md

 - Create comprehensive documentation of member functions and intended use cases
 - Implement more detailed examples and automate their execution
 - Implement unit tests

-# Known Issues

-- On the development system, the first message of `/fmu/out/mode_completed` was usually not received.
-In that case, the first task to be performed after starting the simulation will abort when completed.
-After retrying once, everything works fine.